-A more detailed way to describe check valve cracking pressure is to label it a measure of the pressure differential between the valve’s inlet and outlet ports from when flow is first detected.
+A more detailed way to describe check valve cracking pressure is to label it a measure of the pressure differential between the valve’s inlet and outlet ports from when the flow is first detected.

-A check valve’s cracking pressure is a technical specififcation that is very important to the successful operation of an air compressor system, it is usually measured in psi (pounds per square inch) or the metric equivalent, bar.
+A check valve’s cracking pressure is a technical specification that is very important to the successful operation of an air compressor system, it is usually measured in psi (pounds per square inch) or the metric equivalent, bar.

-Check valves are very common on not only air compressors but across other industrial processes that handle chemicals and other liquids.
+Check valves are very common on not only air compressors but also across other industrial processes that handle chemicals and other liquids.

 How Does a Pressure Check Valve Work?

 Check valves rely on pressure differential to work.
-What they require is a higher pressure on the input side of the valve than the output side in order for the valve to open and allow air through.
+What they require is a higher pressure on the input side of the valve than the output side for the valve to open and allow air through.
 If and when the pressure becomes higher on the outlet side than on the input side, the valve will close.

 For more information on Air Compressor Check Valve: How It Works, What It Does and Why It Exists please visit our guide!